 Survival Water Storage, Purification and Filtering for Long Term

-Water is clearly going to be very important for your survival needs.
+Water is going to be very important for your survival needs.
 You will need to gather water for use with many pointers in mind.

 - Store your water in a plastic container with a recycling symbol with a number from 1 to 7.
 This is to ensure that the water will be kept safe and secure.